-Start by determining what areas you want to focus on that tie directly to your annual business growth goals.
-Keep it at a manageable level — say, four or five areas — and identify KPIs that need improvement based on your company’s business goals for the year.
-Focus areas might include:
+Determine the areas you want to focus on that tie directly to your annual business growth goals and align with your buyer personas.
+Keep things at a manageable level and identify KPIs that need improvement based on your company’s business goals for the year.

 Event Participation — Is there a worthwhile industry trade show, conference, or webinar that warrants an inbound campaign?

 Based on your goals for the next quarter, clearly define the recommended initiatives and a high-level outline of the marketing activities within each focus area.
-You don’t need a two-page dissertation for each one, but you should sum up each proposed element in a sentence or two.
+You don’t need a lengthy dissertation for each one; sum up each proposed element in a sentence or two.

-Outlining the basics will help get key stakeholders on board by giving a snapshot of practical marketing tactics that will help you reach your goals.
+Outlining the basics in a quarterly marketing plan template like the one above will help get key stakeholders on board.
+It gives a snapshot of practical marketing tactics that will help you reach your goals.
 For example, if an initiative is to improve how you qualify SQLs (Sales Qualified Leads) that are generated from your website’s conversion forms and chatbots, you could use the following statement:

 Increase website sessions-to-contacts conversion rate by 0.75% by the end of Q3